downfromthetrees/the_magic_eye/README.md

 		* Check one American location
 		* Set the schedule to 1 minute

 Your bot is now up and running, try it out.
-You can use Papetrail any time you want to see what it's up to.
+You can use Papetrail any time you want to see what it's up to (filter out the keepalive calls first).

 ## General info